 40. Help them roll, slide, or skate into a new hobby.
 Ice-skating, roller skating, or skateboarding lessons equate to hours of physical fun for children and balance-teaching skills.

 41. Help them tread water with swim lessons.
-Swimming teaches valuable skills and makes thoughtful and safety-securing gift children can do with a caregiver (babies and toddlers) or on their own.
-Find classes online through private organizations or your local city.
+Swimming lessons teach valuable skills and make a thoughtful gift thoughtful and safety-securing gift children can do with a caregiver (babies and toddlers) or on their own.
+Find classes online through private organizations or in your local city.

 Other Interesting Ideas

 42. Factory Tour passes.
 Both children and parents will love learning how things are made.